 The College of Biological Sciences(CBS) is announcing the Carol A. and Wayne A. Pletcher Graduate Fellowship .
-This one-year, $2500 fellowship is supported by an endowment established through a generous conribution from Carol A. and Wayne A. Pletcher.
-The intent of the fellowship is to "support a graduate student(s), with preference given to woemn, pursuing Ph.D. research in the College of Biological Sciences.
-To be eligible, a candidate must currently be a Ph.D. student whose primary advisor has her/his tenure home/department in the College of Biological Bsciences.
+The intent of the fellowship is to "support a graduate student(s), with preference given to women, pursuing Ph.D. research in the College of Biological Sciences.
+To be eligible, a candidate must currently be a Ph.D. student whose primary advisor has her/his tenure home/department in the College of Biological Sciences.
 The candidate must also demonstrate financial need.

 Resources for the Future Walter O. Spofford Jr. Memorial Internship

 The Resources for the Future (RFF) invites applications for the Walter O. Spofford, Jr. Memorial Internship.
 RFF is offering a paid internship for graduate students with a special interest in Chinese environmental issues to spend time at RFF in Washington, DC to work with one or more RFF researchers on a variety of ongoing projects, or assist in the development of entirely new areas of research and policy.
 RFF's three research divisions are the Center for Risk Management, Energy and Natural Resources, and Quality of the Environment.